RafidAziz/API-Testing/README.md

 # API-Testing
-This repository showcases my API testing capabilities using Postman and JSON.
+This repository showcases my API testing capabilities.

 It is an ongoing work in progress.

+Tech Stack:
+- Postman
+- JSON